mamund/rwa/ch02/ytiwpi/test/README.md

 ## Testing the API

-Assuming the running server can be found @ http://localhost:1337/api/, you can run the following cURL command from this folder:
+Assuming the running server can be found @ http://localhost:1337/api/, you can use the following cURL command from this folder:

-``curl -X POST -d @post.js http://localhost:1337/api/``
+``curl --verbose -X POST -d @post.js http://localhost:1337/api/``